mickoissicko/ussr/README.md

 * Good luck LOL

 # Archlinux Installation
 This guide assumes you have basic Archlinux & overall Linux experience.
-Please RTFM if you encounter any issues.
+Please fix the issue yourself if you encounter any.

 Step 1 **Installing python & pip**